DjangoGirls/tutorial/en/django_start_project/README.md

 ```
 > **Note**: in your directory structure, you will also see your `myvenv` directory that we created before.

 `manage.py` is a script that helps with management of the site.
-With it we will be able (amongst other things) to start a web server on our computer without installing anything else.
+With it we will be able (among other things) to start a web server on our computer without installing anything else.

 The `settings.py` file contains the configuration of your website.